vizflow/vizflow/README.md

 The file `index.html` included in this repository contains a demo showing an interactive stochastic dynamics simulation with three particles in a rectangular domain rendered as colored circles using either Canvas or SVG.

-Clicking on a circle will randomly change its 2D `(x, y)` position and radius by sampling from am appropriate uniform distributions for each of these variables.
+Clicking on a circle will randomly change its 2D `(x, y)` position and radius by sampling from appropriate uniform distributions for each of these variables.

 Modify the `index.html` file to create your own interactive visualizations, simulations, and games with maximal flexibility and minimal overhead.